-Wondering how to run book clubs in high school, perhaps books clubs and literature circles?
+Wondering about running book clubs in high school, perhaps books clubs and literature circles?
 I share my honest thoughts below.

 As a high school English teacher, it can often feel like there are an overwhelming number of things to manage in the classroom!
 But having book clubs as part of your overall English curriculum doesn’t have to add more complication to your day.